vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 ## Discussion:
-### Multi-tenants
-NSX-v supports multi-tenancy, and here is an example of a NSX network topology:

-![NSX-v multi-tenancy] (pics/nsx-multi-tenants.png)

-It worths to mention that we would expect only one VCH is created for one tenant.
-Otherwise there IP overlapping would issue.

-### Associating to Security Group: Security Tag versus vNIC
-  * Security Tag:
-    * Pros:
-      * We only need to tag a VM then it is added to a security group.
-      * we do not need to update security groups everytime a new containerVM is created.
-    * Cons:
-      * It does not allow a containerVM to be added in multiple networks.

-  * vNIC:
-    * Pros:
-      * It serves our goals.
-    * Cons:
-      * Everytime a containerVM is created, we need to update related security groups' by adding one more membership criterias.
-Not sure the maximum number of membership criterias NSX-v supports.

 ### Bridged Containers with Exposed Port or Directly Connected to Public network
   * all the user cases mentioned in the networking design document should still be valid